-The School District follows these procedures in establishing the budgetary data reflected in the financial statements:
+The School District follows these procedures in establishing the budgetary data reflected in the financial statements.

 - a.
 The Superintendent submits to the Board of Education a proposed operating budget for the fiscal year commencing the following July 1.
 The operating budget includes proposed expenditures and the means of financing them. - b.
 Public hearings are conducted to obtain taxpayer comments. - c.
-Prior to July 1, the budget is approved by the Board of Education. - d.
-Budgets for the General and Special Revenue Funds are adopted on a basis consistent with generally accepted accounting principles.
-Budgeted amounts are as originally - e. adopted, or as amended by the Board of Education. - f.
+Prior to July 1, the budget is approved by the Board of Education.

+- d.
+Budgets for all governmental fund types are adopted on a basis consistent with accounting principles generally accepted in the United States of America.
+Budgeted amounts are as approved and amended by the Board of Education. - e.
 All annual appropriations lapse at fiscal year-end.